PUT¶

 PARALLEL = integer

 Specifies the number of threads to use for uploading files.
-The upload process separate batches of data files by size:
+Snowflake uploads separate batches of data files by size:

-Small files (< 64 MB compressed or uncompressed) are staged in parallel as individual files.
+Files that are smaller than 64 MB (compressed or uncompressed) are staged in parallel as individual files.

 Larger files are automatically split into chunks, staged concurrently, and reassembled in the target stage.
 A single thread can upload multiple chunks.